nocibambi/ds-practice/Machine Learning Mastery/Applied_Machine_Learning_Process.md

-# The 5 main steps of the Applied Machine Learning Process

-## 1. Defining the Problem
+# 1. Defining the Problem
 Perhaps the most important part.

 Steps allowing to quickly overview the problem from different angles:
-### 1. What is the problem?
+## 1. What is the problem?
 1. Informal description, as you were explaining to a friend.
 2. Formal:
     1. Task: to be performed by the model